 The Real Estate Law Review: Editor's Preface

-The ninth edition of The Real Estate Law Review is testament to the book's success and the continued significance of real estate as a global asset class.
-A great deal has happened since the first edition appeared in 2012.
-The Real Estate Law Review has proved its worth by providing readers with an invaluable overview of how key markets across the globe operate and how they have evolved in the context of world events.
-It is no longer possible to look at domestic markets in isolation.
-Investors and their advisers need to understand real estate assets in the context of the global investment market, and The Real Estate Law Review seeks to help its readers to do just that.
+A great deal has happened since the first edition of The Real Estate Law Review appeared in 2012, but nothing more significant than the covid-19 pandemic, a truly global crisis.
+This tenth edition of The Real Estate Law Review will continue to prove its worth by providing readers with an invaluable overview of how key markets across the globe operate and how they react to major world events.
+Covid-19 has served as a stark reminder that it is no longer possible to look at domestic markets in isolation.
+Investors and their advisers need to understand real estate assets in the context of global events, and The Real Estate Law Review continues to help its readers to do just that.

-This edition extends to 28 key jurisdictions around the world and I am very grateful to all the distinguished practitioners for their insightful contributions.
+This edition extends to 27 key jurisdictions around the world, and I am very grateful to all the distinguished practitioners for their insightful contributions.
 Each chapter has been updated to highlight key developments and their effect on the relevant domestic market.
 Together, the chapters offer a helpful and accessible overview of the global real estate market.
-Overseas investors are key influencers in most markets, and it is vital that practitioners are able to advise on a particular deal in the light of an understanding of the client's own jurisdiction.
+Overseas investors are key influencers in most markets, and it is vital that practitioners are able to advise on a particular deal in the light of an understanding of their client's own jurisdiction.

-Once again, I wish to express my deep and sincere thanks to all my fellow contributors to this ninth edition of The Real Estate Law Review.
-I would also like to thank the members of the Law Review team for their sterling efforts in co-ordinating the contributions and compiling this edition.
+Once again, I wish to express my deep and sincere thanks to all my fellow contributors to this tenth edition of The Real Estate Law Review.
+I would also like to thank the members of the Law Review team for their sterling efforts in coordinating the contributions and compiling this edition.
+Finally, I wish everyone the very best of health for 2021 and beyond.